How many pay periods are in a year? What pay period are we in? When are there three pay periods in a month?

 A pay date is the date on which companies pay employees for their work.
 Friday is the most common payday.

 It can take a few days to process payroll.
 Therefore, the last day of the pay period is typically not when employees get paid for their work from that pay period.
 The pay date for the current pay period might be on the last day of the following pay period.
+If you use payroll software like Hourly, your employees can see their pay stubs even as payroll is processing.

 Bi-weekly Pay Schedule FAQs